 Around the 9th station are other several interesting sites, located behind the Holy Sepulcher.
 The cupola seen on the right is the top of the underground Armenian Chapel of St Helen.
 On the left side of this roof courtyard is the entrance to the Ethiopian church of St. Michael.
 On the far (hidden) left are quarters of the Ethiopian monks.

-A Coptic church is located near this courtyard.
-It can be entered by a staircase from the courtyard.
+A Coptic church is located near this courtyard, entered by a staircase from the courtyard.

 On the right wall of this small church is a painting of a Biblical scene (1 Kings 10:1) – King Solomon receiving the Queen of Sheba.

-This church can also be entered from the Holy Sepulcher's front yard.
-The entrance of the church is seen below, located on the right side of the Holy Sepulcher.
+This church can also be entered from the Holy Sepulcher’s front yard.
+Its entrance is seen below, located on the right side of the Holy Sepulcher.

 The front yard of the Holy Sepulcher is seen below, with the Coptic church in the center, the Ethiopian chapel on its left side, and the Chapel of the Franks (the location of the next station) on the far left.